Pujols’ 3 hits, 3 RBIs power streaking Halos past Astros 9-6

 George Springer hit two homers for the Astros, who opened a four-game series with their third loss in five games.

-Jose Altuve played shortstop for the first time in three years after a defensive switch in the late innings for the Astros, whose patchwork lineup hasn’t stopped them from building a comfortable cushion in the AL West again.
+Jose Altuve played shortstop for the first time in three years after a defensive switch in the late innings for the Astros, whose patchwork lineup hasn’t hurt their cushion in the AL West yet.

-Los Angeles overcame a wild start by rookie Griffin Canning, who walked six and threw four wild pitches while getting just four outs.
+“We had a lot of issues, from on the mound to throughout hitting, and to a couple of errors,” Houston manager AJ Hinch said.
+“We had our opportunities, and we just didn’t do much right.”

-After Simmons hit his second homer since April in the third inning, Justin Upton and Pujols opened the fourth with doubles off Framber Valdez (3-6).
+Justin Upton and Pujols opened the fourth with doubles off Framber Valdez (3-6).
 Pujols eventually tagged up and scored on a sacrifice fly — no small feat for one of the slowest runners in baseball.

+Valdez yielded six hits and seven runs — four earned — over four innings, failing to impress in his latest chance to secure a rotation spot.

+“I feel disappointed right now,” Valdez said through a translator.
+“It’s not what I’ve been accustomed to.
+It’s not what I did last year.
+You can’t deny it’s been tough.”

-Pujols then came up with the bases loaded in the fifth and knocked a two-run single to right.
+Pujols came up with the bases loaded in the fifth and knocked a two-run single to right.

-Pujols singled again in the seventh and then showed he still has wheels — or at least great baseball instincts.
-He went to third on Kevan Smith’s double, and when Altuve bobbled the throw back to the infield, Pujols took off and slid home safely when Robinson Chirinos dropped the throw to the plate.
+He singled again in the seventh, and then showed he still has wheels — or at least great baseball instincts.
+He went to third on Smith’s double, and when Altuve bobbled the throw back to the infield, Pujols took off and slid home safely when Robinson Chirinos dropped the throw to the plate.

 Canning’s last start was July 4, and the rookie looked profoundly rusty.
+Just 20 of his 50 pitches were strikes.

 Canning issued four consecutive two-out walks in the first inning with one wild pitch included.
 After escaping that jam, he gave up two walks and two singles with three wild pitches in the second, his deliveries bouncing all around home plate while Smith frantically tried to stop them.